J-Vaughan/SAR-GE/README.md

 > IMPORTANT: If you are currently taking AERO 3841, you are *not* permitted to
 > use any part of this project to help you, for risk of academic misconduct.

 This repository is meant to showcase my analysis and writing skills.
+And, just for fun, I'm going to try to do all of this with free, open-source software.

 ## Mission Statement